Wander Franco Player Props: Rays vs. White Sox

 Wander Franco At The Plate

-- Franco is hitting .288 with eight doubles, four home runs and eight walks.
+- Franco has 12 doubles, four home runs and nine walks while hitting .302.

-- Among qualified batters in MLB action, he ranks 47th in batting average, 58th in on-base percentage, and 28th in slugging.
+- Among qualified hitters in baseball, his batting average ranks 21st, his on-base percentage ranks 43rd, and he is 19th in the league in slugging.

-- He has hit a home run in four games this season (20.0%), homering in 4.5% of his trips to the plate.
+- He has hit a home run in 16.7% of his games this year, and 3.8% of his plate appearances.

-- Franco has an RBI in nine of 20 games this year, with multiple RBI in three of them.
+- Franco has an RBI in 10 of 24 games this season, with multiple RBI in three of them.
 He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.